libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 It is advised to use this when displaying an OPT pseudo-record to humans.
 It is recommended to use this when the textual format is expected to be machine-processed further.

-The JSON{{!RFC8259}} representation{{!RFC8427}} of DNS messages is also helpful as both human-readable and machine-readable format (despite the limitation in non-preservation of the order of options, which prevents reversing the conversion unambiguously), but it did not define a JSON representation of EDNS option pseudo-record.
+The JSON{{!RFC8259}} representation{{!RFC8427}} of DNS messages is also helpful as both human-readable and machine-readable format (despite the limitation in non-preservation of the order of options and possible issues with repeated options, which prevents reversing the conversion unambiguously), but it did not define a JSON representation of EDNS option pseudo-record.
 This document defines it.

 The aforementioned document{{!RFC8427}} also defined ambiguous and possibly conflicting rules for escaping special characters when representing DNS names in JSON.